“The ZenBook 13 UX331UA is the best laptop you can buy for $800.”

 The only real problem with the UX331UA’s display is brightness.
 It maxed out at 256 nits in our reading, which is a bit under our preferred minimum of 300.
 Most competitors offer a brighter display.
 That said, we found brightness adequate in most situations, even under the bright lights of our office.
 Credit the matte screen, which reduces glare.

 The speakers are weaker.
 They’re down-firing, which isn’t ideal for clarity or volume, and the ZenBook 13 has problem offering enough of either.
-Most owners will want to rely on headphones or external speakers.
+Most owners will want to rely on

 The ZenBook 13 UX331UA comes with an Intel Core i5-8250U processor, which is the same chip we saw in the previous UX330UA.
 It’s a fast, nimble processor, and the perfect fit for a $800 laptop like this one.
 It multitasks like a champ, even if your typical workload includes dozens of open tabs, running applications, and streaming music simultaneously.
 At no point did we wish for a Core i7 instead.